-The Mission of the Office of Communications, consisting of the divisions of Marketing Communications and External Affairs, is to build awareness, create identity and foster relationships for AUD among the university's key constituencies.
+The Mission of the Office of Communications, is to oversee marketing, communications operations and build awareness, create identity and foster relationships for AUD among the university's key constituencies.
 Traditional and leading-edge media, as well as other forms of outreach, are used for this purpose.
-Communications activity, in both form and substance, is consistent with AUD's mission and has a role in its accomplishment.
-The Office operates at the local, regional and global levels.
+Communications activity, in both form and substance, is consistent with AUD's Mission.

-- To increase AUD's brand awareness in the UAE and internationally to its key audience and stakeholders: current and prospective students; current and prospective faculty and staff; government entities; employers; alumni; schools and other institutions of higher learning; accrediting bodies); - To inform its multiple target audiences of news and updates relevant to their interest: Internal and external events happening on campus, key achievements, student and faculty success stories, exclusive activities and workshops, new programs and courses that serve to enhance AUD's Mission and Purpose-related goals; - To engage key stakeholders on an on-going basis through these activities, events and programs.
+- To increase AUD's brand awareness in the UAE and internationally to its key audience and stakeholders: current and prospective students; current and prospective faculty and staff; government entities; employers; alumni; schools and other institutions of higher learning; accrediting bodies); - To inform its multiple target audiences of news and updates relevant to their interest: Internal and external events happening on campus, key achievements, student and faculty success stories, exclusive activities and workshops, new programs and courses that serve to enhance AUD's Mission and Purpose-related goals; and, - To engage key stakeholders on an on-going basis through these activities, events and programs.